stevenhoving/camstudio/README.md

 This is a personal fork of the camstudio source code found in the mecurial repository on sourceforge.net.
 I have forked this project because:
 * The installers that are availible on the web are not kosher.
-* No mkv support out of the box.
+* No h264/mkv support out of the box.
-* Flash based products are insecure.
+* Flash based products are insecure, support must be removed.

 ## Goals
 Besides creating a clean installer for camstudio I have found myself a couple of additional goals.